 The school-based headspace GP clinic is a free and confidential health service for young people aged 12-19.
 The health service runs fortnightly at the school - Wednesday from 9-1pm and students require written parental consent.
-Consent is usually provided at enrolment or can be done by collecting a permission form from student services.
+Consent is usually provided at enrolment.
 Phone: 8647 3300 for more information.